mahmoudalbardan/Company/README.md

 I determined the location of the home as the location at which the agent was at **0 O'clock** .
 I supposed that the working location of an agent is the one with the maximum duration outside its home.

 Note: I am having some problems with jupyter notebook, that's why I created this repository.

+You will find in this repository the script `code.py`